 Please note: If you are importing from a site which used the older Gradebook2, you must go into that site and turn on the new Gradebook tool in order for your grade book structure to transfer properly (Site Info > Manage Tools).

-Once the content is copied, you may have to edit or publish activities as most of them are copied as a draft mode.
+Once the content is copied, you may need to edit or publish activities such as Tests & Quizzes, Assignments, etc., as most of them are copied as a draft mode.
+If the Gradebook is imported, all items will be set as not included in grade, and not released to students.
+Each item must be edited to adjust these options.
 There are several aspects of the process that should be taken into consideration when importing from another site.
 Please see Importing Materials from Other ReggieNet Sites for more information.

 Your ReggieNet course site is not available to students until you publish it.
 When you’re ready to have students access your course site, use the big button at the top center of the page (if you don't see the button, your course has already been published).